wezleyP/SwiftCardgameApp/README.md

-# gameApp created with the assistance of Stanford on youtube.
+# gameApp With Swift

+# What I Learned

+The structuring of a small app in swift.

+Use of buttons to change state.

+LazyVGrid